-The SPYRUS USB-3 Module is initialized at the factory with a Default SSO Password Phrase.
+The SPYCOS® 3.0 QFN is initialized at the factory with a Default SSO PASSWORD Phrase.
 The SSO (Site Security Officer) must change the default value during logon to make the module ready for initialization.
-During initialization, the module only allows the execution of the commands that are required to complete the initialization process.
+During initialization the module allows the execution of only the commands required to complete the initialization process.

-Before a User can access or operate the module, the SSO must initialize it with the User Password Phrase.
+Before a User can access or operate the module, the SSO must initialize it with the User PASSWORD Phrase.
 The SSO is authorized to log on to the module any time after initialization to change parameters.
 The module allows 10 consecutive failed SSO logon attempts before it zeroizes all key material and initialization values.
-In the zeroized state, the SSO must use the Default SSO Password Phrase to log on to the module and must reinitialize all module parameters.
+In the zeroized state, the SSO must use the Default SSO PASSWORD Phrase to log on to the module and must reinitialize all module parameters.

 A User must log on to a module to access any on-board cryptographic functions.
-To log on the User must provide the correct User Password Phrase.
-The module allows 10 consecutive failed logon attempts before it blocks the stored User Password Phrase.
+To log on the User must provide the correct User PASSWORD Phrase.
+The module allows 10 consecutive failed logon attempts before it blocks the stored User Password.
 User information stored in the module in non-volatile memory remains resident.